mpolinowski/node_express_git/README.md

 ```

-### 12 Cleaning up our routes by creating a variable for the nav element
+### 12 Cleaning up our routes by creating a variable for the NAV element
 ___

-Now we want to add another route to a detailed view of a single books.
-The Route should be accessible by /Books/:id (ID of the book inside the hardcoded books object - later we will pull an ID from MongoDB).
-The view rendered will be bookView.ejs.
+We created a navbar in all our views and used EJS to inject some navigational elements in there.
+But we don´t want to have to copy it into every route.
+We will create a nav element in app.js instead.

-**bookRoutes.js**
+**app.js**